-Across our distribution network we operate a fleet of 356 over-the-road tractors, 967 dry vans, and 886 refrigerated trailers.
-Through routing optimization systems, we carefully manage the 33.6 million miles our fleet drives annually.
+Across our distribution network we operate a fleet of 340 over-the-road tractors, 335 dry vans, and 767 refrigerated trailers.
+Through routing optimization systems, we carefully manage the 33.4 million miles our fleet drives annually.
 We remain committed to the ongoing investment required to maintain a best in class fleet while focusing on low cost, environmentally friendly solutions.

-Within our fleet we now have 92 new fifty-three foot refrigerated trailers equipped with a Carrier Vector refrigeration unit.
+Within our fleet we have 92 fifty-three foot refrigerated trailers equipped with a Carrier Vector refrigeration unit.
 The new Vector units have the capability to run on electric standby, offering an economical and environmentally friendly alternative to diesel fuel.